paulobarchi/stdbm/README.md

 ## About

-Simple manager for databases with sentences and tags written in Rust.
+Simple manager for databases with sentences and tags.
 * Sentence-tag relationship is 1:N;
-* I/O only with csv files for now.
+* I/O operations with csv files.

 ## Usage